 REST API Template (TS)

 The REST API Template (TS) is a production-oriented, modular Express template built with TypeScript.
-It is designed for real-world APIs where structure, type safety, and maintainability matter from day one.

 Overview